qdrant/landing_page/qdrant-landing/content/pricing/qdrant-pricing-doors-b.md

   featureDescription: Bring your own cluster from any cloud provider, on-premise infrastructure, or edge locations and connect them to the managed cloud.
   features:
   - id: 0
-    content: All the benefits of Hybrid Cloud
+    content: All the benefits of Qdrant Cloud
   - id: 1
     content: Security, data isolation, optimal latency
   - id: 2